ramxpa/pugtalk/README.md

-These are scripts that were used for my talk 'Parsing twitter data' talk at the PhillyPUG on May 30th, 2012.
+These are scripts that were used for my 'Parsing twitter data' talk at the PhillyPUG on May 30th, 2012.
 Each script has it's own dependencies.

 **playmusic.py**